 From Static Paperwork to Flexible Contracts

-Now, digital platforms generate contracts instantly, automatically customised according to the merchant’s business type, location, product choices, and regulatory needs.
+Now, digital platforms generate contracts instantly, automatically customized according to the merchant’s business type, location, product choices, and regulatory needs.
 This allows for:

 - Swift updates to terms, pricing and conditions